 “Since March 2015 the situation has got worse… essential goods, such as food, have more than doubled in price…”

 For men, women and children across the country, finding their next meal is a growing challenge.

 Through our emergency appeal, we’re working to save lives across Yemen.
-Islamic Relief is currently working in 18 of Yemen’s 22 governorates, distributing food in partnership with the UN’s World Food Programme.
-We’ve provided food to more than 2.5 million people, and have equipped 21 hospitals and clinics across the country to support doctors and nurses working to treat wounded, sick and malnourished people.
+Islamic Relief is distributing food across a wide area and providing food to more than 2.5 million people.
+We’ve also equipped 21 hospitals and clinics across the country to support doctors and nurses working to treat wounded, sick and malnourished people.
 We have also been working to support children through child protection and psycho-social support activities.